everettsmith928/everettsmith928/README.md

 I'm currently a student at CodeWorks in Boise, Idaho

-I'm learning to become a fullstack developer as part of the Late Summer 2023 Cohort graduating at the start of November Some of my interests are
+I'm learning to become a fullstack developer as part of the Late Summer 2023 Cohort graduating at the start of November

+Some of my interests are:
 - Lifting
 - Biking
 - Painting